Updated February 25, 2021

 The history of Florida after the Native American era is quite a bit more recent than most of the states in the eastern and southern states of the United States.

-Yes, it's true we have St. Augustine, the oldest continuously occupied city in the United States, but development was extremely slow after that historic founding in 1565.
+Yes, it's true we have St. Augustine, the oldest continuously occupied city in the United States, but development was extremely slow after that historic founding by the first Europeans in 1565.

-In fact it wasn't until after the U.S. Civil War ended in 1865 that things began to happen in our fair state.
+In fact it wasn't until after the U.S. Civil War ended in 1865 that things began to happen in Florida's history and early settlers began to arrive.

 Although it is a relatively young state, there is still a lot of interesting history to learn and heritage sites to be visited.